bonfire-networks/website-blog/posts/content_labelling_in_bonfire.md

 We are eager to explore partnerships that can leverage Bonfire’s capabilities, furthering our collective quest of creating safer, more engaging, and enjoyable federated digital spaces.

+## Comments

+Please join the [discussion on the fediverse](https://indieweb.social/@bonfire/111822653600466648) if you have thoughts or suggestions, and get in touch if you'd like to collaborate.